Counselling Internships - Applications are now closed for 2019

 Optometry Clinic – Master level supervision program, unpaid

-The School of Optometry & Vision Science is pleased to announce that we will be starting a Clinical Internship Program for counselling students.
-The goal of the program is to provide a dynamic supervised clinical practicum for counselling students in Canada while also equipping them with specialized skills and experience that will allow them to work with the growing number of Canadians with vision loss.
+The School of Optometry & Vision Science is pleased to offer a Clinical Internship Program for counselling students.
+The goal of the program is to provide a dynamic supervised clinical practicum for counselling students in Canada while also equipping them with specialized skills and experience in working with clients with vision loss.
+This will help fill a need for the growing number of Canadians with vision loss seeking psychotherapy.

 The School of Optometry & Vision Science (WOVS) Clinic provides a clinical facility for the education of Optometry undergraduates, graduate students and residents at the University of Waterloo.
 It also provides a comprehensive Optometric service to the general public through a University-based clinic.
 Approximately 30,000 patients are seen annually.

 The Optometry Clinic is committed to recognizing, addressing, and responding to the diverse needs and world views of both our interns and our clients who vary according to culture, ethnicity, racial background, religion and spirituality, gender, sexual orientation, age, ability, and socioeconomic status.
 Our facility is accessible for people with reduced mobility.

 The Low Vision Clinic’s activities are related to the assessment and rehabilitation of visual disorders, visual impairments, visual disabilities and visual handicaps.
 The Low Vision Clinic is a specialized optometric service provided by WOVS.

 The Low Vision Clinic is part of the Centre for Sight Enhancement (CSE) which has been designated by the Ontario Ministry of Health and Long-Term Care for the assessment and provision of high technology sight enhancement and sight substitution systems to visually impaired Ontario residents under the Assistive Devices Program (ADP).